code-423n4/2023-04-frankencoin/README.md

 ---
 # Repo setup

-## ⭐️ Sponsor: Add code to this repo
+## ⭐️ Sponsor: Add code to this repo *Input Luzius🔴

 - [ ] Create a PR to this repo with the below changes:
 - [ ] Provide a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.